Strike by Los Angeles teachers enters fifth day amid talks

 The union representing principals urged LA Unified to close schools until the strike is over.
 If the district can't close the campuses, Associated Administrators of Los Angeles asked for additional resources for principals who have helped keep schools running while teachers walk picket lines.

-In response, Beutner acknowledged the administrator's sacrifices but said LAUSD schools must remain open to provide a safe place for students.
+In response, Superintendent Austin Beutner acknowledged the administrators' sacrifices but said LAUSD schools must remain open to provide a safe place for students.

 All 1,240 K-12 schools in the district were open — a departure from successful strikes in other states that emboldened the LA union to act.